 Currently up on Composure Magazine – a trend story and layout design featuring colorful fashion to inspire you for the upcoming Rio Olympics!

 Composure features excellently penned celebrity stories and interviews, the best beauty you can find for every skin-type including Beauty Editor, Anna M. Park’s most favorite finds and a ton of fashion to help you adjust you wardrobe season to season, or where to invest in classic and timeless pieces.

 From the article:

-When In Rio Explore your adventurous side with flamboyant prints and vivid colors fit for the beauty of Brazil.
+Explore your adventurous side with flamboyant prints and vivid colors fit for the beauty of Brazil.

 This is your chance to really explore some bright colors, stripes and prints that you might otherwise pass up.
 We really loved the blues, greens and magentas for this trend story round-up.

 It never hurts to stand out a little or a lot, especially when you dress with confidence.
 You can always try tailored pieces in royal hues to help keep things on an elegant side.
 For the die-hard minimalist and monochromatic fans, just adding the tiniest splash of blue or even a deep green won’t take away from your favorite styles.